cristcost/spring-orm-eclipselink-sample/README.md

 To fix it, this demo include a project of a specific framgment bundle (project mysql-fragment) that extends the spring-jdbc bundle to import the MySQL driver.

+UPDATE: I've checked the MANIFEST.MF of spring-jdbc latest version (3.2.4-RELEASE), to verify if MySQL was added to the list of supported drivers, but I've found that this version (downloaded from Maven Central Repo) is not even an OSGi bundle.